albarami/simulator/README.md

 **What you see:**
 - Total services, requests, and current revenue
 - Fee coverage percentage
+- **NEW:** Services with suggested fees and untapped revenue potential
+- **NEW:** High confidence suggestions and quick wins available
 - Year-over-year growth trends
 - Top 10 services by volume
 - Category distribution charts